MicrosoftDocs/cpp-docs/docs/standard-library/zoned-traits-struct.md

 Microsoft C++ supports `zoned_traits` class starting in Visual Studio 2019 version 16.10.

 Time zone support requires Windows 10 version 1903/19H1 or later.
 This requirement applies to both client and server operating systems.
-Time zone support is available on Windows Server 2019 if the latest Windows updates are applied.
+Time zone support is available on Windows Server 2019 when the latest Windows updates are applied.

 ## <a name="default_zone"></a> `default_zone`